-Lease Obligations - The Company leases office space, a corporate apartment, office furniture and equipment under various operating lease agreements, including an office for its headquarters, as well as office spaces for its events business, sales and administrative offices under non-cancelable lease arrangements that provide for payments on a graduated basis with various expiration dates.
+Lease Obligations - The Company leases office space and equipment under various operating lease agreements, including an office for its headquarters, as well as office spaces for its events business, sales and administrative offices under non-cancelable lease arrangements that provide for payments on a graduated basis with various expiration dates.

-Rent expense, amounting to approximately \$272,000 and \$309,000 for the three months ended March 31, 2017 and 2016, respectively, is included in general and administrative expense in the condensed consolidated statements of operations and comprehensive loss.
-Included in rent expense is sublease income of approximately \$96,000 and \$90,000 for the three months ended March 31, 2017 and 2016, respectively.
+Rent expense, amounting to approximately \$203,000 and \$241,000 for the three months ended June 30, 2017 and 2016, respectively, and approximately \$407,000 and \$550,000 for the six months ended June 30, 2017 and 2016, respectively, is included in general and administrative expense in the condensed consolidated statements of operations and comprehensive loss.
+Included in rent expense is sublease income of approximately \$96,000 and \$90,000 for the three months ended June 30, 2017 and 2016, respectively, and approximately \$192,000 and \$180,000 for the six months ended June 30, 2017 and 2016, respectively.